AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/3_code_review.md

 - `dcf/main.tf` - Configuration for the Aviatrix Distributed Cloud Firewall (DCF)
 - `dcf/provider.tf` - Configuration of the [Aviatrix Terraform provider](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs)
-- `dcf/variables.tf` - Input variables that are provided by the configured `Terraform HCL` variable set
+- `dcf/variables.tf` - Input variables that are provided by the configured `HCP Terraform` variable set
-- `dcf/versions.tf` - Backend configuration for `Terraform HCL` and version constraints for the Aviatrix provider and `Terraform`
+- `dcf/versions.tf` - Backend configuration for `HCP Terraform` and version constraints for the Aviatrix provider and `Terraform`

 ## Lab3